In The Snow Kimono Mark Henshaw offers readers a literary puzzle of psychological suspense with haunting gravitas.

 But don’t for one minute think this tale is a leisurely weekend drive – the key ingredients are that which lurk in the shadows made by respectable society and the suspense is palpable from the opening.

 The Snow Kimono exudes a primal tension between the sexes, the constantly shifting balance of power and control.

-Through recurring symbolism and several trance-like descriptive passages the Japanese geisha/courtesan cultural paradigm is played out in many forms and applied to society more broadly.
+Through recurring symbolism and several trance-like descriptive passages, the Japanese geisha/courtesan cultural paradigm is played out in many forms and applied to society more broadly.

 I won’t even try to describe the plot for fear of spoiling the reading experience.
-Suffice to say a certain level of concentration is required to keep track of all the characters involved in the Russian Doll narrative, particularly in the early staging where I’ll admit to being confused on occasion – it is a tale about characters recounting experiences (their own and those of people they know) with a heavy focus on the psychology of the narrators.
+Suffice to say a certain level of concentration is required to keep track of all the characters involved in the Russian Doll narrative, particularly in the early staging where I’ll admit to being confused on occasion.
+This is a tale about characters recounting experiences (their own and those of people they know) with a heavy focus on the psychology of the narrators.
 However, just like the Japanese puzzle boxes known for their bespoke solutions and aesthetic beauty, The Snow Kimono culminates in a conclusion worthy of the intellectual investment.

 Considering both the subject matter and the multi-layered philosophical considerations, I think The Snow Kimono would be best appreciated by a mature reader.
-Memorable in it’s complexity and gravitas, it will exercise your mind for some time after reading.
+Memorable in its complexity and gravitas, it will exercise your mind for some time after reading.

 BOOK RATING: The Story 4 / 5 ; The Writing 4.5 / 5 — Overall 4.25

 Get your copy of The Snow Kimono from: